sb-mig/sb-mig/README.md

 - [x] Sync components using schema based .js file (based on idea from [storyblok-migrate](https://github.com/maoberlehner/storyblok-migrate))
 - [x] Component groups

-General, purpose of this package is to manage creation and maintainance of components and other stuff, from code/command line.
+General purpose of this package is to manage creation and maintainance of components and other stuff, from code/command line.
 To be able to create whole space and basic structure of the project without using GUI.